misterb&b hits the equity crowdfunding trail to expand into hotels

 “We are reaching out to the most passionate people in the community: our hosts and our guests, as well as LGBTQ allies,” said Jost.
 “We want to provide the opportunity to financially benefit from our successes,” he added.

-The crowdfunding is for a new selection of gay-friendly and gay-welcoming hotels that have been selected by the company’s editorial team for their quality, exclusive, and verified reviews from LGBTQ travelers.
-The idea is that travelers will also be able to connect with each other to explore the city together – especially because there’s safety in numbers.
+The crowdfunding is for a new selection of gay-friendly and gay-welcoming hotels that have been selected by the company’s editorial team for their quality, exclusive and verified reviews from LGBTQ travelers.
+The idea is that travelers will also be able to connect with each other to explore the city together — especially because there’s safety in numbers.